What is a data center?

 A data center is a facility that centralizes an organization’s IT operations and equipment, as well as where it stores, manages, and disseminates its data.
 Data centers house a network’s most critical hardware and software systems and are vital to the continuity of daily IT operations.
 Consequentially, the security and stability of data centers and their information is a top priority for organizations.

-Data center generally includes redundant power supplies and networking, cooling and air flow and fire safely regulations.
+Datacenter generally includes redundant power supplies and networking, cooling and airflow, and fire safety regulations.
 A large data center uses as much power as a small town.
 Regardless of classification, an effective data center operation is achieved through a balanced investment in the facility and equipment housed.
 The elements of a data center break down as follows:

-Data center infrastructure includes UPS, Battery banks, computer room air conditioners (CRAC), heating, ventilation, and air conditioning (HVAC) systems, and exhaust systems.
+Datacenter infrastructure includes UPS, Battery banks, computer room air conditioners (CRAC), heating, ventilation, air conditioning (HVAC) systems, and exhaust systems.

-Data centers are classified in to four tiers based on uptime institute's tier based data center classification standard.
+Data centers are classified into four tiers based on the uptime institute's tier-based data center classification standard.
 This proprietary rating system begins with Tier I data centers, which are basically warehouses with power, and ends with Tier IV data centers, which offer 2N redundant power and cooling in addition to a 99.99% uptime guarantee.

-A Tier III data center is concurrently maintainable, allowing for any planned maintenance activity of power and cooling systems to take place without disrupting the operation of computer hardware located in the data center.
+A Tier III data center is concurrently maintainable, allowing for any planned maintenance activity of power and cooling systems without disrupting the operation of computer hardware in the data center.
 In terms of redundancy, Tier III offers N+1 availability.
 Any unplanned activity such as operational errors or spontaneous failures of infrastructure components can still cause an outage.
-In other words, Tier III isn’t completely fault tolerant.
+In other words, Tier III isn’t completely faulted tolerant.